v2rc/Supplies/README.md

 -----

 Every single library is unique in itself and provides information about how it should be used.
-In general all dependencies are `provided` dependencies.
+In general all dependencies are `implementation` dependencies.

-Projects depending on the supplies have to make sure to define a `compile` dependency for all required and used `provided` dependencies.
+Projects depending on the supplies have to make sure to define a `compile` dependency for all required and used `implementation` dependencies.

  * [*Binding Supplies*](binding) — `DataBindingPagerAdapter`
                                  · `DataBindingAdapter`